Management and Security

 Managed device certificates

-With Ivanti® Endpoint Manager powered by Landesk version 2016, agent installation automatically generates a certificate on each managed device.
+With Ivanti® Endpoint Manager version 2016, agent installation automatically generates a certificate on each managed device.
 These certificates aren't valid on the core until they're approved (Configure > Client access).
 Unapproved devices won't be able to communicate through a Cloud Services Appliance.

-Ivanti® Endpoint Manager powered by Landesk version 2016 also introduces a new client certificate-based security model for Windows-based devices.
+Ivanti® Endpoint Manager version 2016 also introduces a new client certificate-based security model for Windows-based devices.
 When this security model is active, only devices with valid certificates can decrypt secure core server data.

 Because this security model isn't compatible with agents from older Endpoint Manager (9.x) versions, it isn't enabled by default.
 However, Ivanti strongly recommends that you enable this security model once your managed devices are all using version 2016 or later agents.